-Where to find Lynel in Tears of the Kingdom
+Lynel locations in Tears of the Kingdom

-There are at least two ways to defeat Lynel in Zelda Tears of the Kingdom.
+There are at least two ways to defeat Lynel in Zelda: Tears of the Kingdom.
 One is the traditional, skill-intensive way; the other is an absolute cakewalk.
 Let’s cover the “proper” way first.

 The traditional way to beat a Lynel

 When fighting a Lynel traditionally, you’ll want to play it cool and keep up the defensive.
 A strong shield (possibly with a Beam Emitter attached if you fancy doing some extra damage), a firm grip on ZL, and a hair trigger on the X button, ready to Flurry Rush the Lynel to within an inch of its life.